guirem/plugin-googlecast/docs/fr_FR/index.md

 - speed: float (default=1.2) - speed of speech (eg: 0.5, 2).
 - vol: int (default=previous) - set the volume for the time TTS message is broadcast.
 Previous volume is resumed when done.
 - sleep: float (default=0) - add time in seconds after tts is finished (before volume resume)
-- silence: int (default=300) - add a short silence before the speech to make sure all is audible (in milliseconds)
+- silence: int (default=300, 600 for group cast) - add a short silence before the speech to make sure all is audible (in milliseconds)
 - generateonly: 1 - only generate speech file in cache (no action on device)
 - forcevol: 1 - Set volume also if the current volume is the same (useful for TTS synchronisation in multithreading)
 - noresume: 1 - disable recovery of previous state before playing TTS.